-We can learn a lot about the end times from the story of Abraham.
-He traveled and wandered through different lands and places toward what God had promised to him.
-It was a tough road sometimes, but he obeyed and listened to God's voice.
+We can learn much about the end times from certain aspects of Abraham's story.
+He traveled and wandered through various lands and places towards what God had promised him.
+It was a challenging journey at times, but he obeyed and listened to God's voice.
 He departed from his homeland, Haran, with his nephew Lot.
 After a while, they decided to part from each other as the land wasn't large enough for the livestock of both groups, and there was strife between their herdsmen.